asicverif/tcl/README.md

 ## Welcome!

-This repo contains TCL examples from the _Tcl/Tk For Real Programmers_ a book written by Clif Flynt.
-These examples may directly or indirectly help you in your verification projects
+This repo contains TCL examples from the book _Tcl/Tk For Real Programmers_ authored by Clif Flynt.
+These examples may directly or indirectly help you in your verification projects.

 We have a website for this README (made with GitHub Pages).
 The URL for this is: